-In advance of this decision, I issued my provisional findings to the parties, in which I explained why I'd concluded Mr T's complaint should be upheld - although for different reasons to those reached by the Investigator.
+In advance of this decision, I issued my provisional findings to the parties, in which I explained why I'd concluded Mr J's complaint should be upheld - although for different reasons to those reached by the Investigator.

-At the same time, I set out my finding that Mr T's complaint is not time barred and can be considered by the Financial Ombudsman Service.
-My decision that Mr T's complaint has been referred in time remains unchanged, and so I shan't repeat my reasoning here.
+At the same time, I set out my finding that Mr J's complaint is not time barred and can be considered by the Financial Ombudsman Service.
+My decision that Mr J's complaint has been referred in time remains unchanged, and so I shan't repeat my reasoning here.

-I invited both parties to respond with any comments they wished to make in light of my provisional findings.
-Mr T's representative confirmed Mr T accepted my provisional findings and had no further comments aside from noting that he would like the redress paid to him as a lump sum rather than into his pension.
+I invited both parties to respond with any comments they wished to make in light of my provisional findings, including any evidence to confirm if any of the pensions Mr J transferred to his Options SIPP contained any guaranteed benefits that were lost upon transfer, or if Mr J has suffered a missed opportunity to take retirement benefits as a result of the current status of his SIPP investment.
+Mr J's representative confirmed Mr J accepted my provisional findings and had no further comments.
 Options didn't respond to my provisional decision.

-As the parties made no further submissions in relation to this complaint, I don't consider that I need to depart from the findings that I provisionally reached on Mr T's complaint in any way.
-So, I have repeated my provisional findings below, with a few minor amendments as my final decision, and have not therefore included any further detail of them in this background summary.
+As the parties made no further submissions in relation to this complaint, I don't consider that I need to depart from the findings that I provisionally reached on Mr J's complaint in any way.
+So, I have repeated my provisional findings below, with a few minor amendments, as my final decision, and have not therefore included any further detail of them in this background summary.

-I've decided that Mr T's complaint should be upheld.
+I've decided that Mr J's complaint should be upheld.
 I'll explain why.